flatiron-labs/book-club/the-art-of-agile-development/chapter-7-releasing.md

   - one-step setup?? (sounds good)
   - automate the build (also sounds good)
   - test suite + code on an env
+  - FOR US: ten minute test build + deployment (?)
+  - limit should be a forcing function to ask why? decouple from db?

 **Questions:**
  - What should we consider the definition of a build?
 Is it tests + releasing code?
 Or something else?